Speaking of HealthConsider T.I.M.E. when dealing with sepsisFebruary 28, 2024

 Participants in Discover Gratitude download a journal to record three things for which they are grateful each day.
 They also are asked to perform a deliberate act of kindness, perhaps as simple as opening a door for someone or smiling at someone in a hallway.
 The third step is to take a moment to be mindful each day — a moment to reflect, perhaps by taking a walk, watching birds or listening to children playing.
 The challenge spans 30 days, though many participants continue to keep a journal afterwards.

-“The concept is based on a lot of research about happiness,” says Sara Carstens, director of Community Engagement and Wellness at Mayo Clinic Health System in northwest Wisconsin.
+“The concept is based on a lot of research about happiness,” says Sara Carstens, director of Community Engagement and Wellness at Mayo Clinic Health System in Northwest Wisconsin.
 “It’s not really the material things we have that make us happy so much as our relationships and being grateful for the things we have.”

 They don’t need to be big things.

 “At first I kind of had to think about it,” says Shirley.
 “It was simple things I put down — things that you take for granted every day.
-I got a good night’s sleep, I got to take my teenaged granddaughter to the mall, I have my daughter’s friendship and love or I found a pair of jeans that fit.”
+I got a good night’s sleep, I got to take my teenage granddaughter to the mall, I have my daughter’s friendship and love or I found a pair of jeans that fit.”